 The Process FMEA is a key contributor to the effectiveness of the Process Control Plan.
 This linkage between the PFMEA and the PCP goes two ways:

 The Process FMEA team includes representation from the manufacturing controls area, in order to ensure that the team considers all needed input from process controls as part of the analysis.

 When the Process FMEA team identifies failure modes and associated causes that are not currently detected or controlled in PCPs or associated procedures, the PCP and procedures can be updated and improved, so all failure modes of concern are detected and controlled during manufacturing or assembly.
 Any changes to PCPs or procedures that come from the PFMEA should be included in the Process FMEA recommended actions.

 Why enter PCP improvements in the Recommended Actions column of the FMEA?

-As covered in a previous article, the short answer is everything that the FMEA team believes needs to be done different from what is already planned or in place should go in the Recommended Actions column of the FMEA.
-The reason for this is the entries in the Recommended Actions column have additional information to facilitate execution of the task that is recommended, such as the person who is responsible for the execution of the task, the target date when the task should be completed and other project management information.
+As covered in a previous article, the short answer is everything that the FMEA team believes needs to be done differently from what is already planned or in place should go in the Recommended Actions column of the FMEA.
+The reason for this is the entries in the Recommended Actions column have additional information to facilitate the execution of the task that is recommended, such as the person who is responsible for the execution of the task, the target date when the task should be completed, and other project management information.

 How does the PFMEA link to the PCP?